sandialabs/helpr/src/docs/source/README.md

-Installing the Sphinx HTML Page
+Generating the Sphinx HTML Page

-1. Install sphinx
-2. Install sphinx rtd theme
-3. Install sphinx_design
-4. cd into docs
+1. Install all packages from requirements.txt (have to install pandoc package executable via conda or manually)
-5. In the terminal run the command "sphinx-build -b html source build"
+2. From the top level package folder run the command `sphinx-build -v -b html src/docs/source/ public`
-6. The file will be located in build.
+3. The file will be located in the public folder.
 The file is named index.html